Off-Campus Employment Authorization

 F-1 regulations clearly indicate that OPT authorization is automatically terminated (a) when a student's SEVIS record is transferred to another school or (b) when a student begins study at another educational level.
 Beyond this, U.S. government guidance regarding the study while on OPT is limited, therefore, the interpretation of the regulations associated with study during OPT can vary from school to school.
 The U of M believes that a student working full-time with post-completion OPT authorization is eligible to attend school part-time.
 To be clear, this is the U of M's interpretation of OPT regulations.
 It is possible that the U.S. government or other U.S. schools might interpret OPT regulations differently.

 Travel during Post-completion OPT

 • Under normal circumstances, a student who has both (1) an EAD for post-completion OPT or receipt notice [Form I-797] and (2) a job or job offer, should not experience difficulty reentering the US.
 If either of these two conditions is missing, then the student is assuming risk.

-• Travel signatures on page 2 of the I-20 are only valid for 6 months from the date of the most recent signature.
-If your travel signature has expired, come to ISP to request a renewal.
+• Travel signatures on page 2 of the I-20 are only valid for 12 months from the date of the most recent signature.
+If your travel signature has expired or will expire when you are out of the US, come to ISP to request a new signature.